shamakhan/mnet-ui-base/README.md

 ## Based on

-- [grommet v2](https://v2.grommet.io/) streamline the way you develop apps.
+- [MnetUIBase v2](https://v2.MnetUIBase.io/) streamline the way you develop apps.